Maximum Security wins Pacific Classic at Del Mar

 DEL MAR, Calif.
-(AP) — Maximum Security won the $500,000 Pacific Classic at Del Mar, the star-crossed colt’s second victory since moving to the barn of Hall of Fame trainer Bob Baffert.
+(AP) — Maximum Security won the $500,000 Pacific Classic by three lengths at Del Mar on Saturday, the star-crossed colt’s second victory since moving to the barn of Hall of Fame trainer Bob Baffert.

+It was Baffert’s record-tying sixth win in the Grade 1 race at the seaside track north of San Diego.

+“Once he took the lead I figured he’d be fine,” Baffert said.
+“Max was relaxing really nice.
+He just does things effortlessly.”

 Sharp Samurai returned $5 and $3.60.
-Midcourt paid $3 to show.
+Midcourt was another 2 3/4 lengths back in third and paid $3 to show.
 Defending champion Higher Power finished fourth.
+Argentina-bred Mirinaque was fifth in his U.S. debut.
+Dark Vader was last.

+Sharp Samurai stuck close to pacesetter Maximum Security, but could not get past him.

+“He ran big, but whenever he would get close, my horse would pull away on his own,” Cedillo said.
+“He still had a little left at the end.
+I have to say this is probably the best horse I’ve ever ridden.”

 With the victory, Maximum Security earned a berth in the $7 million Breeders’ Cup Classic at Keeneland on Nov.
 7. The 4-year-old bay colt has 10 wins in 12 career starts.